Bassam214/Customer-Segmentation-KMeans/README.md

 ### Tools Used:

 Python, Pandas, Matplotlib, Scikit-Learn.
-Note: This project was completed as an implementation task during my AI specialization.ترجم مااذ كتبت ؟
+Note: This project was completed as an implementation task during my AI specialization.